Global-Flood-Assessment/MoMProduction/README.md

 ## 4. Setup cron-job

-## 5. Folder structures
+## 5. Storages requirements
-Folder structures is defined in production.cfg, the default one is listed.
-Modify [general],[processing_dir], [products_dir] to change the locations.
+The minimum required free diskspace for data processing is 20G.

+Daily processing jobs generate less than 3.0Gb data, includes both the downloaded data and products.

-Processing folder holds the downloaded data and intermediate outputs, the minimum required free diskspace for data processing is 20G.
-All the contents can be deleted periodically to save the disk space.
-The processed data is usually archived daily as a zip, such as gfms_20211202.zip in its corresponding processing folder.
-For DFO/VIIRS data, setting storage save flag to False in production.cfg deletes the downloaded data immediately after the processing.
+Processing folder holds the downloaded data and intermediate outputs, all the contents under processing can be deleted periodically to save the disk space.
+The processed data is usually archived daily as a zip, such as gfms_20211202.zip in its corresponding folder.
+For DFO/VIIRS data, setting storage save flag to False in production.cfg deletes the downloaded data immediately after the processing, it saves a little more than 2.0Gb (DFO: 2Gb, VIIRS: around 200Mb).
 ```
 production.cfg:

 [storage]
-dfo_save: True
+dfo_save: False
-viirs_save: True
+viirs_save: False
 ```
+## 5. Folder structures
+Folder structures is defined in production.cfg, the default one is listed.
+Modify [general],[processing_dir], [products_dir] to change the locations.
 ```
 MoM
 ├── Processing